-Trade and other receivables increased by RMB3.6 million, from RMB33.9 million as at 31 December 2022 to RMB37.5 million as at 31 December 2023.
-The increase was largely due to an increase in trade and non-trade receivables from primary healthcare resulted from higher primary healthcare's sales and management fee income.
+Trade and other receivables increased by RMB2.4 million, from RMB37.5 million as at 31 December 2023 to RMB39.9 million as at 31 December 2024.
+The increase was largely due to an increase in trade receivables from primary healthcare as a result of higher revenue from the segment.

-Cash and cash equivalents increased by RMB11.8 million, from RMB39.4 million as at 31 December 2022 to RMB51.2 million as at 31 December 2023, mainly due to cash inflows from operating activities of RMB17.8 million, receipt of dividend income of RMB10.5 million and partially offset by the repayment of lease liabilities of RMB10.3 million as well as repayment of bank loans and bill payables amounting to RMB3.3 million.
+Cash and cash equivalents increased by RMB18.7 million, from RMB51.2 million as at 31 December 2023 to RMB69.9 million as at 31 December 2024.
 For details on fluctuation of cash and cash equivalents, please refer to the cash flow movements analysis below.